Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 Before we proceed, you need to have three things in hand while to plan for registering your account.
 A personal email address, PAN (Permanent Account Number) Card and a bank account.

-You can register with any of your email address.
+You can register with any of your email addresses.
 Keep your Gmail address on PayPal as Gmail has some special spam and phishing prevention for PayPal, and so you will not find PayPal phishing messages in your Gmail inbox.

 If you don’t have a PAN you can apply online on the government website of India.gov.in.
 You can also apply for it on any Govt. authorized offices.
 As per the RBI rules, your bank account should be integrated with your PAN.